Giatzis/Sui-Move-Ontological-Framework/codebases/Validation Codebases.md

 ### 🧩 Notes

-- All URLs point to **immutable** commit-specific versions for reproducible validation.
+- All URLs point to **immutable** commit-specific versions for reproducible validation (except the Time Incentivization Pattern).
 - Duplicate links were removed for clarity.
 - You can use `curl` or `wget` for quick download, for example:
   ```bash